 You may start an application and save it.
 Keep a copy of your work for your records.
 Once you submit your application, you cannot change it.

-When you submit the application, your Peer Advisor and UROP mentor will be emailed links to their recommendation forms.
+Once you submit the application, your Peer Facilitator and UROP mentor will be emailed links to their recommendation forms.
 Please make sure you notify them about the process so they can look for the link.